The Future of Holland Gardens

 A branch of the Jersey City Free Public Library with embedded community space and JCHA Resident Empowerment and Community Engagement (RECE) Department Offices.

 Commercial rental space for a grocery store, bank, or other retail establishment.

 Holland Gardens Resident Meetings

-The most recent Holland Gardens Resident meeting was held virtually on Tuesday, November 17, 2020.
+A Holland Gardens Resident meeting was held virtually on Tuesday, November 17, 2020 to provide redevelopment updates to residents.
 A video of the meeting and a copy of the presentation can be found here.

 Built in 1944, close to the Holland Tunnel, Holland Gardens is a family public housing site operated and maintained by the Jersey City Housing Authority that consists of 5 low-rise apartment buildings containing 192 public housing units.
 In 2019, the JCHA Board of Commissioners approved a resolution directing the JCHA to explore and evaluate potential strategies for the revitalization of Holland Gardens in order to address the aging infrastructure of the site and quality of life concerns of residents.